|

 close enough, I'll come over and assist!

-on alter, Gongyo, chanting, and even provides a Gohonzon to frame and begin your practice all on your own!
+all the basics, history, teachings, and include instruction on alter, Gongyo, chanting, and even provides a Gohonzon to frame and begin your practice all on your own!

 So what's stopping you?